HTTPArchive/almanac.httparchive.org/src/content/en/2021/webassembly.md

 This suggests several reasons for the surprising distribution in the post-compression graph:

 1. As mentioned above, our dataset does not resemble real-world `wasm-opt` usage as the majority of the files have been already pre-optimized by `wasm-opt`.
 Further instruction reordering that improves uncompressed size a bit further, is bound to make certain patterns either more or less compressible than others, which, in turn, produces statistical noise.
+2. We use default `wasm-opt` parameters, whereas some users might have tweaked `wasm-opt` flags in a way that produces even better savings for their particular modules.
-2. Also as mentioned earlier, the network (compressed) size is not everything.
+3. As mentioned earlier, the network (compressed) size is not everything.
 Smaller WebAssembly binaries tend to mean faster compilation in the VM, less memory consumption while compiling, and less memory to hold the compiled code. `wasm-opt` has to strike a balance here, which might also mean that the compressed size might sometimes regress in favor of better raw sizes.
-3. Finally, some regressions at the extreme end of the graph look like potentially valuable examples to study and improve that balance.
+4. Finally, some of the regressions look like potentially valuable examples to study and improve that balance.
 We've <a hreflang="en" href="https://github.com/WebAssembly/binaryen/issues/4322">reported them back</a> to the Binaryen team so that they could look deeper into potential optimizations.

 ## What are the most popular instructions?